-For more information, see Specification 1 of the draft registry agreement.
+For more information, see Specification 1 of the registry agreement.

 Implement start-up rights protection measures.
-The registry operator must implement, at a minimum, either a Sunrise period or a Trademark Claims service during the start-up phases for registration in the TLD.
+The registry operator must implement, at a minimum, a Sunrise period and a Trademark Claims service during the start-up phases for registration in the TLD, as provided in the registry agreement.
 These mechanisms will be supported by the established Trademark Clearinghouse as indicated by ICANN.